erthink/libmdbx/README.md

 Since 2017 _libmdbx_ is used in [Fast Positive Tables](https://gitflic.ru/project/erthink/libfpta), and until 2025 development was funded by [Positive Technologies](https://www.ptsecurity.com).
 Since 2020 _libmdbx_ is used in Ethereum: [Erigon](https://github.com/erigontech/erigon), [Akula](https://github.com/akula-bft/akula), [Silkworm](https://github.com/erigontech/silkworm), [Reth](https://github.com/paradigmxyz/reth), etc.

 On 2022-04-15 the Github administration, without any warning nor explanation, deleted _libmdbx_ along with a lot of other projects, simultaneously blocking access for many developers.
 Therefore on 2022-04-21 I have migrated to a reliable trusted infrastructure.
-The origin for now is at [SourceCraft](https://sourcecraft.dev/dqdkfa/libmdbx) with backup at [ABF by ROSA Лаб](https://abf.rosalinux.ru/erthink/libmdbx).
-For the same reason ~~Github~~ is blacklisted forever.
+The origin for now is at [SourceCraft](https://sourcecraft.dev/dqdkfa/libmdbx) and ~~Github~~ is blacklisted forever to play this role.

 Since May 2024 and version 0.13 _libmdbx_ was re-licensed under Apache-2.0 license.
 Please refer to the [`COPYRIGHT` file](https://sourcecraft.dev/dqdkfa/libmdbx/blob/raw?file=COPYRIGHT) for license change explanations.